-What’s pleasantly surprising is that to receive these outcomes, you don’t have to use the Four Strategies and tools perfectly.
-Nor do you need to use all of them.
+What’s pleasantly surprising is that you don’t have to use the Four Strategies or any of the other tools perfectly.
 You merely need to exert a consistent, honest attempt to apply the ones that appeal to you.

-I wrote this book to share what I’ve learned from my training in psychology, as well as over thirty years of applying tools from recovery programs, cognitive therapy, energy work, and a variety of spiritual and scientific teachings.
-I have condensed my insights into the Four Strategies to overcome worry, fear, and negative thinking.
-I also offer you over 40 concrete tools to find peace of mind and guidance during your troubling situations.
+This book shares with you what I’ve learned from my training in psychology, as well as over thirty years of applying tools from recovery programs, cognitive therapy, energy work, scientific literature, and a variety of spiritual teachings.
+I have condensed my insights in the Four Strategies to overcome worry, fear, and negative thinking.
+I also offer you 50 concrete tools to gain peace of mind and guidance during your troubling times.

-Although my story happens to include substance abuse, any number of difficulties can be conquered through the 4 Strategies and 40 tools offered in this book.
+Although my story happens to include substance abuse, any number of difficulties can be conquered through the Four Strategies and 50 tools.
 Here’s a story of where my healing began.

 By the time I was 36, I had become a prisoner of fear and worry.
-I had a new doctorate in educational psychology from Stanford University, and I had secured a university position in Michigan.
+I had a new doctorate in educational psychology from Stanford University, and a college teaching position in Michigan.
 Yet I was more miserable than I’d ever been in my life.

 at the bar.
 As I contemplated my face through the bottles lined along the mirror, I thought, “How could I have gotten to this place again?
 I’ve done this too many times with too many men.”

 came in and sat near me.
 I thought one of them was rather attractive, so I struck up a conversation.
 During the next hour, we chatted and had a few more drinks.